kbase/narrative/docs/design/job_architecture.md

 }
 ```

-These are described below.
+The full set of messages sent by the backend are described below.
 The name (`msg_type`) is given, followed by the keys given in the `content` block.

 The backend bundles together multiple messages of the same type in an object indexed by key (usually job or cell ID).
 In nearly all cases, the frontend then separates out the data and sends it out on individual channels for each job, batch job, or cell.
+The exception to this is `ERROR` messages; if the error contains data pertaining to the original request, the request parameters (`JOB_ID`, `BATCH_ID`, etc.) can be used to route the message to specific frontend components.
+Otherwise, the JobCommChannel emits the message in the browser console to assist in debugging.

 By design, these messages are only seen by the `JobCommChannel`; the JobComm interface does not constitute an API for narrative job data.